01. Mesothelioma Treatment in Charlotte

 Davidson Park and Playground Tests Positive for Asbestos

-In addition to homeowners, children and others visiting the Charlotte suburb may have come in contact with asbestos as a result of the Carolina Asbestos Corp.’s asbestos use.
+Davidson residents, children and visitors may have also experienced exposure as a result of the Carolina Asbestos Corp.
 In January 2020, asbestos was found during an environmental assessment at Roosevelt Wilson Park in Davidson.

-The town stated it is following the North Carolina Department of Health and Human Services’ recommendations to restrict access to the areas that tested positive.
+The town stated it is following the North Carolina Department of Health and Human Services’ recommendations to restrict access to areas testing positive.
 However, all other areas remain open to the public, including the play structures and restrooms within the park.

-Any Davidson resident exposed to asbestos-contaminated materials or soil may be at risk of developing asbestos-related diseases.
+Any Davidson resident exposed to asbestos-contaminated materials or soil may be at risk of developing mesothelioma or another illness.

 Greenville Community and Asbestos